 The E&S market’s role has long been to take advantage of freedom of rate and form – along with the creativity that freedom provides – to bring solutions to distribution partners and ultimately to insureds that admitted carriers can’t.

 With property arguably the hottest and most challenged area of the broader insurance market, it is incumbent upon wholesale brokers and E&S carriers to rise to the challenge and deliver for their retail clients.

-Another area of responsibility for the sector is to ensure it maintains its standards and – in the bigger picture – does not attract unwarranted regulatory attention that could diminish the flexibility and creativity it enjoys in any way.
+Another area of responsibility for the sector is to ensure it maintains its standards and – in the bigger picture – does not attract unwarranted regulatory attention that could in any way diminish the flexibility and creativity it currently enjoys.